geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

 This algorithm will create the absolute most exhaustive list of formed word variations.
 If anyone can find or knows of an alternative algorithm for finding every variation of a given word, I'm very interested to see how it is implemented...especially if it is faster!!
+Currently runs in nlogn if the pass/fail check is implemented in the same loop as the variations are formed.
+Since words are are a finite length, n <= longest word in dictionary, so even a million word dictionary will complete in under 10 seconds on an everyday dual core machine (in C++ and Java anyway).
+The English dictionary is around 100,000.

 Inspiration derived from Jeff Thompson [http://www.jeffreythompson.org/blog/2013/12/04/every-word-in-the-periodic-table/]